 After a couple weeks, and a much needed Winter Break, we headed back to school last Tuesday.
-We only had a 4 day week that first week back.
-With it being a shorter week, switching things up in my reading block a bit, and wanting time to review procedures, I decided not to do our regular reading routines and curriculum.
-Instead, I introduced Martin Luther King Jr. to the kids.
+We only had a 4 day week that first week back and with it being a shorter week, switching things up in my reading block a bit, and wanting time to review procedures, I decided not to do our regular reading routines and curriculum.
+Instead, I reintroduced Martin Luther King Jr. to the kids.
 As luck would have it, we were in school on MLK Day and so we made sure we spent some time talking about Martin Luther King Jr.’s life and legacy.
 While I try to consciously interweave our country’s history throughout the year, I also think it’s important to use these holidays to be intentional about our instruction.

 We then started reading about Dr. King with a much more complex text than Martin’s Big Words.
 This three page biography goes through Martin Luther King Jr.’s childhood, to his work with the Montgomery Bus Boycott, and to his meetings with President Kennedy.
 We’ve been practicing close reading with the text as well.

 Not only are students interacting with a complex text, but the comprehension questions really require the students to go back to the text to find evidence to support their answers.
 The questions are inferential, so it really helps stretch the students’ thinking and work with deep, inferential questions with textual evidence support.
 With testing season just a few weeks away, we really need to practice test taking skills in relevant and meaningful ways to help prepare the students, so I love my students are getting that practice without it feeling like we’re doing “test prep”.

 You can download this Martin Luther King Jr. freebie from my TpT store by clicking below.